apple/swift-container-plugin/README.md

 2024-05-26T22:57:50+0000 info HummingBird : [HummingbirdCore] Server started and listening on 0.0.0.0:8080
 ```

+## Platforms and requirements

+* Swift Container Plugin runs on macOS and Linux and requires Swift 6.0 or later.
+* On macOS you must install a cross-compilation Swift SDK, such as the [Swift Static Linux SDK](https://www.swift.org/documentation/articles/static-linux-getting-started.html), in order to build executables which can run on Linux-based cloud infrastructure.
+* A container runtime is not required to build an image, but one must be available wherever the image is to be run.

 ## Getting Started

-Swift Container Plugin requires Swift 6.0 and runs on macOS and Linux.
-It does not require a local container runtime to be installed in order to build an image.

 Learn more about setting up your project in the [ContainerImageBuilder plugin documentation](Sources/ContainerImageBuilderPluginDocumentation/Documentation.docc/ContainerImageBuilderPlugin.md).